 4. Furnace Making a Squealing Noise

-6. Furnace Making a Grinding Noise
+6. Furnace Makes a Loud, Unpleasant Grinding Noise